KnowVal: A Knowledge-Augmented and Value-Guided Autonomous Driving System: Experiments

 \subsection{Datasets and Metrics}

-We evaluate our approach on two widely used autonomous driving benchmarks: the open-loop real-world dataset nuScenes~\cite{nuScenes} and the closed-loop simulation benchmark Bench2Drive (B2D)~\cite{jia2024bench2drive}. nuScenes includes sensor data from six surround-view cameras, radar, and LiDAR across 1,000 driving scenes.
-Its planning metrics consist of the L2 error between predicted and human trajectories and the collision rate.
-Bench2Drive (B2D) provides 10,000 sampled driving segments for training and offers closed-loop evaluation environments with detailed simulator configurations.
-B2D employs two key metrics: Driving Score and Success Rate.
-The Driving Score is a composite measure that integrates Route Completion and Infraction Penalty, while the Success Rate reflects the percentage of successfully completed driving tasks.
+We evaluate our approach on three widely used autonomous driving benchmarks: the real-world benchmark nuScenes~\cite{nuScenes} and NAVSIM~\cite{navsim}, and the simulation benchmark Bench2Drive~\cite{jia2024bench2drive}. nuScenes~\cite{nuScenes} includes sensor data from six surround-view cameras, radar, and LiDAR across 1k driving scenes, about 35k samples.
+Its open-loop planning metrics consist of the L2 error between predicted and human trajectories and the collision rate.
+Bench2Drive~\cite{jia2024bench2drive} provides 10k sampled driving segments for training and offers closed-loop evaluation environments with detailed simulator configurations.
+Bench2Drive employs two key metrics: Driving Score (combining Route Completion and Infraction Penalty) and Success Rate.
+NAVSIM~\cite{navsim} introduces closed-loop metrics for open-loop evaluation, including the PDM score (PDMS) combining sub-metrics (NC, DAC, EP, TTC, C) over a 4-second non-reactive simulation.
+It includes 103k training and 12k testing samples.